SilverIce/JContainers/README.md

 1. Unpack or place somehow the Boost root folder (the one containing `bootstrap.bat`) into the JContainer's `dep/boost` folder i.e. you should have the following path available:
    `dep/boost/bootstrap.bat`.
-2. Run from the JContainer's root folder the `build_boost.bat` file.
+2. Run from the JContainer's tools folder the `build_boost.bat` file.
 It will bootstrap and build the neccessary libraries from Boost.
 3. Open the `JContainers.sln` file with Visual Studio and Rebuild the whole solution.
 It will take some time.